US victims in Mexico attack from Mormon offshoot community

 The Church of Jesus Christ of Latter-day Saints this year launched a campaign for people to stop using the shorthand church names “Mormon” and “LDS.”
 Church president Russell M. Nelson said the Lord impressed upon him the importance of the full name and that leaving it out was “a major victory for Satan.”

-Associated Press writer Brady McCombs in Salt Lake City contributed to this report.
+Associated Press writers Brady McCombs in Salt Lake City and Adriana Gomez Licon in Miami contributed to this report.